raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 sudo systemctl restart dnsmasq.service
 ```

-Now monitor the dnsmasq log
+Now monitor the dnsmasq log:

 ```
 tail -f /var/log/daemon.log
 ```

-You should see something like:
+You should see something like this:
 ```
 raspberrypi dnsmasq-tftp[1903]: file /tftpboot/bootcode.bin not found
 ```

-Next, you will need to copy [bootcode.bin](bootcode.bin) and [start.elf](start.elf) into the /tftpboot directory, you should be able to do this by just copying the files from /boot since they are the right ones.
-Also we need a kernel so might as well copy the entire boot directory.
+Next, you will need to copy [bootcode.bin](bootcode.bin) and [start.elf](start.elf) into the /tftpboot directory; you should be able to do this by just copying the files from /boot since they are the right ones.
+We need a kernel, so we might as well copy the entire boot directory.

 First, use Ctrl+Z to exit the monitoring state.
 Then...